Comic Con comes to Saudi Arabia

 - A hashtag calling Comic Con a "devil worshipping" festival became popular on Twitter

-(CNN)Dressed all in black with her face exposed, Fatima Mohammed Hussein has come to Saudi Arabia's first Comi Con event dressed as Bat Girl.
+(CNN)Dressed all in black with her face exposed, Fatima Mohammed Hussein has come to Saudi Arabia's first Comic Con event dressed as Bat Girl.

 "The minute I stepped in, I couldn't believe this is happening here," she told CNN.
 "It's a big move for Saudi to have something like that."